 7. What should a UN entity do if it has not aligned its systems to link financial flows against the SDGs?
 This standard had a transitional period for full implementation until 31 December 2021, to allow entities time, where necessary, to configure their systems to extract financial flows aligned to the SDGs.
-As of 1 January 2022, reporting against this standard becomes mandatory for 2021 data.
+This standard became mandatory from 1 January 2022 for reporting of 2021 data and for subsequent years.